Treecodes/BaryTree/README.md

 BaryTree
 ========

-   This file is the partial documentation for BaryTree, a work-in-progress library for fast computation of N-body interactions on multiple GPUs.
+   A work-in-progress library for fast computation of N-body interactions on multiple GPUs, BaryTree implements barycentric Lagrange and Hermite polynomial interpolation treecodes.
    The current code employs an OpenACC GPU implementation.